SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 **Lessons Learned**:
 - Thoroughly analyzing coverage reports line by line can help identify gaps and refine test cases effectively.
 - Flexibility and adaptability are key, especially when dealing with tool-related issues (like switching from **Chrome** to **Mozilla Firefox** in Selenium).
 - Mutation testing results can be misleading if equivalent mutants are not properly handled.
 Fine-tuning the tests to address such cases is crucial.

+For Part 2, during testing, several challenges were faced.
+One major issue was the instability of Selenium when running tests in different environments and browsers.
+For instance, tests yielded varying results between Chrome and Firefox, with some elements not being properly detected on one browser while performing fine on the other.
+We also encountered difficulties with captchas as the website detected the Selenium tests as bots, causing interruptions in the testing process.
+Furthermore, Selenium's performance was sometimes sluggish, leading to lag and delayed test execution, especially when handling dynamic elements.

+Despite these issues, we overcame them by adapting our testing approach, refining our environment configurations, and using different test strategies to mitigate these challenges.

 # Comments/feedback on the assignment itself